silvanocerza/github-gitless-sync/README.md

 I still have to add a reset button to clean the plugin settings and metadata.

-For the time being you can reset the plugin by disabling it in the plugins list and deleting the `github-sync-metadata.json` file in your config directory, `.obsidian` by default.
+For the time being you can reset the plugin by disabling it in the plugins list and deleting the `github-sync-metadata.json` and `github-sync.log` files in your config directory, `.obsidian` by default.

 ## License